LW83/name-that-hound/README.md

  __Game Page__

-  - The main gamepage sets out the generated dog image, the multiple choice answers and a submit button.
+  - The main game page sets out the generated dog image, the multiple choice answers and a submit button.
 The user also has the option to exit the game if they wish.
   - Originally, I considered including a question line but in building the site I abandoned this as I felt it was intuitive and a waste of screen space to include a repeat 'What dog breed is this?' line.

  ![Balsamiq Homepage](./docs/wireframe-game.png)